vbrunschot/Write-Ups/HackTheBox/Curling/README.md

 We can now login at the administrator page using ```Floris``` and ```Curling2018!```.

-Next thing we can try is to upload a reverse php shell (from Pentestmonkey).
+Next thing we can try is to upload a reverse php shell from Pentestmonkey.
 A filter is blocking this attempt.
 We can try to bypass these filters by altering the request but it didn't seem to work.
 Another method is to change the content of a page.
 We'll do this for the ```index.php``` page after browsing to ```Extensions >  Templates > Templates > Beez3 Details and Files```.

 <img src="https://raw.githubusercontent.com/vbrunschot/Write-Ups/main/HackTheBox/Curling/assets/8.png">